carlwgeorge/uvalde/README.md

 architectures = i686, x86_64
 ```

-Now you can import RPM files and they will be placed at the appropriate
+Now you can add RPM files and they will be placed at the appropriate locations
-locations relative to your repository base.
-Repository metadata will also be
+relative to your repository base.
+Repository metadata will also be generated.
-generated.

 ```
-$ uvalde import --repo my-repo cello-*.rpm
+$ uvalde add --repo my-repo cello-*.rpm
-importing RPMs
+adding RPMs
 generating repodata
 ```
 ```